larruda/advanced-blog-metrics/readme.txt

 Advanced Blog Metrics is an analytics tool dedicated to bloggers.
 This plugin allows you to improve your blog performance by tracking the following features:

-= Recent Releases =

-*   Version 1.3 adds the "when do you post the most?" widget, uses the wordpress option start_of_week for the "When du your posts generate the most comments?" and "When do you post the most?" widgets

-*   Version 1.2 adds the Starting Date option

 = Features =